xavier2910/ksp-MusicSwitcher/STRUCTURE.md

 ## The `IController` interface

-These are what can be actually configured by cfg files and do the actual lifting when it comes to the dynamic behavior of the music.
+These are what can be actually configured by .cfg files and do the actual lifting when it comes to the dynamic behavior of the music.
 They are sort of small, context specific \(as far as possible\) controllers for the music.

 ## "Behaviors"